LAA225/Distributed-Hash-Table/README.md

 - view fingertable
 - logout

 Files are stored based on name provided by the user.
-Once file existence is confirmed<sup>5</sup>, the node finds it's key and then the node responsible for it.
+Once file existence is confirmed, the node finds it's key and then the node responsible for it.
 It contacts the node using a socket and sends it the data necessary to store the file.
-Each node stores files it is responsible for in a directory<sup>6</sup> named after it's own key.
+Each node stores files it is responsible for in a directory<sup>5</sup> named after it's own key.

 To find a file, the user has to supply it's name along with it's extension.
 The node is then able to find it's corresponding key and the node that should be responsible for it.
 That node is then contacted for information on the file.
 If it exists, then is sent again through a socket connection and stored in a directory with the node's key as it's filename where it can be accessed by the user.